vallettea/koala/doc/index.md

 Pointer functions can be a problem at the time of reducing the graph.
 If we decide to use graph reduction (which we want to do), all cells not in the calculation chain will be left aside.
 In the previous example, `C2` is not in the graph, although it is needed for the calculation.
 At the time of evaluation, this situation will trigger an error of type `Cell C2 is not in the graph`.

-A solution to this issue is to precalculate the outputs of pointer functions.
+A solution to this issue is to pre-calculate the outputs of pointer functions.

 The idea is pretty simple:
 - identify all cells that have at least one pointer function in their formula